Should we use hand sanitizers designed to kill microbes, such as bacteria and viruses, with the potential to make us sick?

 Trenholme: They're useful in the hospital, to help prevent the transfer of viruses and bacteria from one patient to another by hospital personnel.
 But beyond that, it's very difficult to show that any of them are useful.

 Outside of the hospital most people catch respiratory viruses from direct contact with people who already have them, and hand sanitizers won't do anything in those circumstances.
-And, in any case, they certainly haven't been shown to do anything more than just washing your hands.
+In any case, they certainly haven't been shown to do anything more than just washing your hands.
 So while hand sanitizers have their place, washing with soap and water is almost always a better choice.

 Trenholme: The portable hand sanitizers do have a role during peak respiratory virus season [roughly November to April] because they make it much easier to clean your hands.
 It's much more difficult when someone sneezes to have them go wash their hands than it is to use a hand sanitizer.
 The hand sanitizers are much more convenient, so they make it more likely that people will clean their hands.